 Eat a healthy diet

 If you’re not sure how safe your water is – if you’re travelling abroad, for example – it’s a good idea to boil it.
 If you can’t, drink bottled water and pay close attention to its color and taste.

 Wash your food

-Especially the items that you eat raw, like fruits and vegetables.
-Make sure your meat is thoroughly cooked.
+Especially the items that you eat raw, like fruit and vegetables.
+Make sure your meat is thoroughly cooked before you eat it.

-If you have intestinal parasites, it’s essential that you seek medical attention as soon as possible.
+If you suspect you might have intestinal parasites, it’s essential that you seek medical attention as soon as possible.
 As they reproduce rapidly, it’s important to treat them as soon as possible to expel them from your body and to keep them from increasing in size and number.
 You could follow a detox diet to expel them, but it must be carefully monitored by a specialist.